Skip to content

 • To verify the parameterization of the models from the Component package in single-component experiments.
 This can be done both at the nominal point but also using time-varying boundary conditions.
 Refer to Compressor Test Bench.

 • To “design” the components (ex: heat exchanger) in a single-component experiment.
 The simulation is here mainly meant to find the right parameterization (ex: efficiency or geometry data) that achieves the desired performance (ex: duty, temperature) at the nominal point.
 Ideally, one could use a systematic approach to find the best parameters, using parameter sweeps or inverse steady-state simulation.
-Refer to Heat Exchanger Test Bench, SteadyState experiment and Multi-execution experiment.
+Refer to Heat Exchanger Test Bench, SteadyState experiment and Multi-run experiment.

 • To test the behavior of subsystems by assembling components that have already been tested.
 In the case of a closed thermodynamic cycle, it is typically a good idea to break the loop and not recirculate the working fluid.
 Closing the loop is done once the outlet values are aligned with expectations.
 Similarly, controllers can be introduced at a later stage to operate the model at various operating points.
 Refer to OpenLoop Test Bench.